-PLACES TO VISIT IN 10 DAYS IN SWITZERLAND
+EPIC THINGS TO DO IN 10 DAYS IN SWITZERLAND

 This 10-day Switzerland itinerary is different to most others – here you will find many different activities and a timeframe.
-So, there are activities for 14 days in Switzerland and you just pick those places that are the most appealing to you and this way you can create your own – and best for you – 10 days in Switzerland.
+So, there are activities for 14 days and you just pick those places that are the most appealing to you and this way you can create your own – and best for you – 10 days.

 Rhine Falls – 0,5 Days

 If you fly into Zurich (or arrive in Zurich via trains/bus, head to the Rhine Falls first.
 The biggest waterfall in Europe is about an hour’s drive (or train ride) from Zurich.
 It is located near the German border, and it is a great experience to get so close to this powerful waterfall.

 Whether you get to the platform or do a boat ride, the waterfall is one of the best places to see if you have 10 -14 days in Switzerland.

 After visiting (which probably takes 4-6 hours total), head back to Zurich and explore the old town and Bahnhofstrasse (the most expensive street in the world).

 Though it does not look spectacular, this street beats 5th Avenue when it comes to rent prices.
 And since its convenient location is close to Lake Zurich and the Old Town, you should not skip it when visiting Switzerland.

 Personally, I think that there is no better way to end a day in Zurich than at Lake Zurich.
 Especially on a summer day, when the street musicians are playing lovely music, and people just gather around the lake – Zurich gives you the best summer feeling!

 The atmosphere is way more relaxed than in other parts of Switzerland, it feels people are open-minded here, and you´ll see locals and tourists alike enjoying the natural beauty that surrounds Zurich.